tarantool/doc/doc/reference/tooling/tt_cli/pack.rst

 ..  option:: --with-integrity-check PRIVATE_KEY

-    Generate hashes and signatures for integrity checks at the application startup.
+    Generate checksums and signatures for integrity checks at the application startup.

     See also: :ref:`tt-pack-integrity-check`